Llannelongue/pgs-covid19/docs/index.md

 ---
 OMICSPRED is a resource for predicting multi-omics data (proteomics, metabolomics, transcriptomics etc) directly from genotypes.
 To do this, we have used a single cohort (INTERVAL) with extensive multi-omics data to train genetic scores using machine learning.
 Here, you can explore and download the genetic scores for a wide range of biomolecular traits in human blood as well as the summary statistics of their associations with key traits and diseases in the UK Biobank.

-The genetic scores were trained on the [INTERVAL cohort](https://www.intervalstudy.org.uk/) using the [Bayesian Ridge method](https://scikit-learn.org/stable/auto_examples/linear_model/plot_bayesian_ridge.html), and externally validated in other cohorts.
-Detailed methods and validation steps can be found in our [manuscripts](https://www.biorxiv.org/content/10.1101/2020.02.17.952788v1).
+Genetic scores were trained on the [INTERVAL cohort](https://www.intervalstudy.org.uk/) using [Bayesian Ridge regression](https://scikit-learn.org/stable/auto_examples/linear_model/plot_bayesian_ridge.html).
+Validation was performed on independent individuals from other cohorts or on withheld subsets of INTERVAL (more info below).
+Detailed methods and validation steps can be found here (LINK TO SOMEWHERE ON THE SITE THAT DESCRIBES THIS).
 <br/>
 <br/>